 In this lesson we're going to cover the journal entry for purchasing an asset through our sample business, George's Catering.
+We'll first look at how this transaction affects the accounting equation and then work out the debit and credit entry.

 c) Now George wants to actually set up his business.
 He decides to buy some baking equipment for his catering business so that he can cook various foods.
 The equipment costs $12,000.
 He pays this in cash.
 What do we do?